ubercomrade/MultiDeNA/README.md

 ```
 output                output dir
 ```
-Path of directory to write results.
-If dir is not exists it'll be created.
+Directory path to write results.
+If directory does not exist it'll be created.

 **Fifth positional argument**:
 ```
 N                     list of models to use (pwm, bamm, inmode, sitega)
 ```
-Argument can take several values from the list: pwm, bamm, inmode, sitega.
-All values must be separated by space.
+Argument takes different values from the list: pwm, bamm, inmode, sitega.
+Several values have to be chosen.
+Chosen values have to be separated by space.
 Example: `pwm bamm`, `pwm bamm inmode`, `pwm bamm inmode`, `pwm sitega`
-*IMPORTANT!* Option `bamm` must be used with `pwm`.
-Becouse PWM model initializes BaMM
+*IMPORTANT!* Option `bamm` must be used with `pwm`, becouse BaMM model depend on PWM model.
+You have to choose more than 1 model in analisys.

 ### Optional arguments description

 ```
 -t TRAIN_SIZE, --train TRAIN_SIZE
 ```
-The argument `-t/--train` sets up the number of peaks that will be used to train models.
+The argument `-t/--train` sets the number of peaks that will be used for de novo.
 The default value is equal to 500.

 ```
 -T TEST_SIZE, --test TEST_SIZE
 ```
-The argument `-T/--test` sets up the number of peaks that will be scaned by models The default value is equal to 4000.
+The argument `-T/--test` sets the number of peaks that will be used in analisys.
+By default all peaks are used.

 ```
 -f FPR, --FPR FPR
 ```
-The argument `-f/--FPR` sets up threshold for value for scanning models.
+The argument `-f/--FPR` sets threshold for models to distinguish sites from no-sites.
 The default value is equal to 0.00019.

 ## Useful links